v11580/nibbler-Dark-Mode/README.md

 "By far the best ICCF analysis tool for Leela." &mdash; *jhorthos*

 Nibbler is one of the best GUI's for chess game and position analyis.
-The program's built-in API for lichess, makes an opening book an unnecessary luxury.
+The program's built-in API for lichess makes an opening book an unnecessary luxury.

 Nibbler works with traditional engines like [Stockfish](https://stockfishchess.org/), too.
 (Ensure `MultiPV` is `1`, `Threads` (CPU) is set, and `Hash` is set (more is better), for maximum strength.)